Manerone/Face-Iris-Recognition/README.md

 # CI396-2016-2
 Discipline of Topics in Computer Vision, second semester of 2016.
 This repository has my solutions to the problems presented in the discipline.
-All code is written in python because it would be easer to do the assignments and for learning purposes.

 ## Problems
 A brief description of each problem